skills17/task-config/README.md

 Some integration tests require that files are accessible over an URL.
 If this feature is enabled, the files or directories specified in the `mapping` property will be served on the defined endpoint.
 The key specifies the URL path and the value the local file path.

+#### `localHistory: boolean`

+Default: `false`

+If true, every executed test run will be saved in JSON locally in a `.history` folder.
+This later allows a performance analysis over time.

 #### `points: Points`